 Polyols (added to food or commonly found naturally in pears, apples, cauliflower, mushrooms and stone fruits)

-To help you with eliminating FODMAPs, we’ve created a High and Low FODMAP List of what foods are allowed for your easy reference.
-Want to learn more?
+To help you with eliminating FODMAPs, I’ve created a High and Low FODMAP List of what foods are allowed for your easy reference.

-To get you started on the low-FODMAP diet, try our Banana Chia Pudding — one of our favs from PowerPerks — the next time you have breakfast!
-We recommend doubling the ingredient measurements so you’re able to have a guaranteed FODMAP-free breakfast for another day.
+To get you started on the low-FODMAP diet, try our Banana Chia Pudding — one of my favs from PowerPerks — the next time you have breakfast!
+I recommend doubling the ingredient measurements so you’re able to have a guaranteed FODMAP-free breakfast for another day.